-Additionally, an efficient cash flow management ensures timely disbursement of regular expenditure such as salaries.
-Regular salaries keep the employee morale high and they are less prone to ditch the employer for better opportunities elsewhere.
+Additionally, efficient cash flow management ensures timely disbursement of regular expenditures such as salaries.
+Regular salaries keep the employee morale high, and they are less prone to ditch the employer for better opportunities elsewhere.
 Better control over cash movement also keeps the cases of petty theft and embezzlement under check.

 Cash Flow Indicators

-The EBITDA is used as an indicator of financial health and earning potential of a business.
+The EBITDA is used as an indicator of a business’s financial health and earning potential.
 It represents the raw earnings by eliminating the leverage and tax expenses involved.
 The elimination of tax, interest, and depreciation creates an even playing field.
-Though this may seem to be a vague number, it facilitates peer to peer comparison of organizations.
+Though this may seem to be a vague number, it facilitates peer-to-peer comparison of organizations.
 It is, therefore, possible to judge a business purely on its core competencies.

 EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization

 The EBITDA is indicative of the operating efficiency of the business.
 This formula indicates the earnings generated with the core activities before taxes and interest are bought into the picture.